YottaDB/YDB/fuzzing/README.md

 On modern version of AFL++, you can remove the input directory to make `afl-fuzz` read from the input queue instead of from an input corpus.
 Simply remove `-i inputs` from fuzz.sh, and replace it with `-i-`.
 Then, rerun all the fuzzers by just calling `./fuzz.sh`.

 ## Issues

-- Corpus minimization is not working.
-For some reason, during testing `afl-cmin` is reporting that it cannot communicate with the forkserver.
-This might be due to something foolish that I'm doing, however.

 - Fuzzing YDB like this creates a LOT of trash files all over the place.
 Its not _that_ common, but its worth pointing out.
 We get around this by running a helper script which deletes ./env/\* every once in a while, but a true fix for this would involve further patches to YDB that might shadow bugs, which we want to avoid.